 You’ll feel healthier

-Intermittent fasting reduces inflammation and also increases production of antioxidants in the body.
+Intermittent fasting reduces inflammation and also increases the production of antioxidants in the body.
 This makes you feel healthier in general.
-It also has a preventative effect against colds and flu as well as inflammatory diseases including inflammatory bowel disease, asthma and autoimmune diseases.
+It also has a preventative effect against colds and flu as well as inflammatory diseases including inflammatory bowel disease, asthma, and autoimmune diseases.

 Tips for Successful Intermittent Fasting (and Weight Loss).

 If you're interested in trying intermittent fasting, there are several different approaches you can take.

 One of the most popular methods is the 16:8 method.
 That’s when you fast for 16 hours and eat for 8 in 24 hours.
 Don’t worry, it’s not as bad as it sounds, the fasting period covers nighttime, when you will be sleeping.
 You can start gradually by extending your fasting window until you reach the full 16 hours.

 Another option you can also try an alternate-day diet, where you eat normally on Monday and Wednesday, then fast on Tuesday and Thursday.
 This allows you to not have to think about fasting every day.
 Psychologically, you are just fasting one day.
 Alternate day fasting usually involves eating a couple of very small meals on fasting days, rather than not eating at all.

 Whatever type of fasting you choose, it’s worth thinking carefully about what you will eat and drink during your eating window.
 It’s best to make sure you are eating a range of healthy foods.
 You should also drink water throughout your fasting and eating windows, to keep hydrated and reduce hunger pangs.

 Intermittent fasting is not suitable for anyone pregnant or breastfeeding, children or teens under 18, anyone with a current or history of eating disorders, or people with diabetes or blood sugar problems.